 Just across the county boundary into Galway is the pretty port of Kinvara, looking across to Dun Guaire castle.
 A hotbed of musicians – traditional and modern – Kinvara has a music festival in May and another celebration in August built round a race of Galway Hooker boats.

 Corcomroe and Carran

-Returning towards Kilfenora from Kinvara or Ballyvaghan, you pass the beautiful and well-preserved ruins of Corcomroe Abbey, with its fine carvings and tombs.
+Returning towards Kilfenora from Kinvara or Ballyvaughan, near Bellharbour you pass the beautiful and well-preserved ruins of Corcomroe Abbey, with its fine carvings and tombs.
 Further on lies Carran, the only village within the Burren’s preserved area.
-Its solitary pub overlooks one of the largest turloughs or vanishing lakes.
+Its solitary pub, formerly a police barracks, overlooks one of the largest turloughs or vanishing lakes.

 Kilnaboy and Corofin

 Kilnaboy is an ancient monastic site, named after Saint Baoith, with a variety of historic buildings and artefacts surrounding it.
 Its most prominent ruined church has particularly interesting features – a round tower base, the cross of Lorraine mysteriously embedded in its walls, and a ‘sheela-na-gig’ carving above its door.
 Exhibitions are featured in the X-Po building, a former post office.
 A side-road leads to the wonderfully weird shaped hills around Mullachmore, and also to Glenquin House – which starred as the parochial house in Father Ted.